ministryofjustice/cla_frontend/cla_socketserver/README.md

-The nodejs application has a express server which contains two components, a socket server and admin web app.
+The nodejs application has an express server which contains two components: a socket server and admin web app.

 #Socket server
 ## Sent by client (User browser)